 - Furniture in rooms has been reconfigured for proper social distancing.

-- New maximum room and table seating limits have been set and posted.
+- Maximum room and table seating limits have been set and posted.

 - Educational materials and instructions are posted in every room.

-- CHSU is issuing two cloth face masks to every employee and student.
+- CHSU has issued a cloth face mask to every employee and student.

 - Plexiglass has been installed in the lobbies and between cubicles.